 I’m excited to have my friend Dr. Matthew Turvey guest blogging and sharing with us again today on the topic of marriage counseling.
 Marriage can be tough at times, so here are a few tips for finding the right marriage counselor.
-I hope this information is helpful for you.
+I hope this information is helpful to you.

 Thanks again, Mark.
 Yesterday I talked about when couples can know they need marriage counseling.
 Today I want to help couples figure out how to find a great counselor.

 So, it’s time to give marriage counseling a try.
 Not all counselors are created equal, and just because you’re going to a counselor doesn’t guarantee you’ll get the results you want.
 Follow these four guidelines to tip the odds in your favor and get your money’s worth out of the counseling experience.

 Check with your family doctor, your pastor, your friends, or even your Facebook network.
 You’ll want to hear from people that share your basic set of values and know you well.
 I suggest making a list and narrowing it down to your top three choices.
 Then, make an appointment with one of your three choices and get the ball rolling.
 Don’t forget to ask about more non-traditional forms of counseling.
 Many people now prefer online consultations, telecoaching, web-based therapy, etc. This might work better for your schedule or personality.